-To plan your cycle journey to Keele from the train station or other areas you may wish to use these cycle maps of Stoke-on-Trent and Staffordshire.
+To plan your cycle journey to Keele from the train station or other areas you may wish to use these cycle maps of Stoke-on-Trent.
 Or visit the following websites:

 Keele Cyclists is the bicycle users group (BUG) for Keele University.
 We aim to allow cyclists to give collective feedback to the University on how cycling can be supported and encouraged and to allow cyclists to meet and support one another.